BelfrySCAD/brailleSCAD/README.md

 A library for OpenSCAD to create braille text with automatic (English) contractions.
 Requires the BOSL2 library.
 At the moment only English Grade 2 (EBAE) is supported, but expansion to other languages should be possible.

 A common misconception is that braille represents English, and other languages, by a simple mapping between the letters of the Roman alphabet.
 In fact, the situation is much more complicated.
 An extensive system of language dependent contractions make braille writing more compact.
+Braille is almost always written in this contracted form.

 This library makes use of liblouis, a standard braille contraction library, to provide contraction rules for representing English in